koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 First, I create an array to store directory names.
 And then I return a path of the parent directory.
-But I process instances from child to parent so I have to reverse the order of the directories.
+But I process instances from child to parent so I have to reverse the order of the directory names.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {